 Hardening Off Bedding Plants & Perennials

 Spring has sprung!
 Congratulations on your new perennial purchase.
 Here are a few tips to keep your perennials healthy until planting time.

-•Keep your potted perennials in a bright window.
+• Place your potted perennials in a bright, sunny window.

+Hardening Off Bedding Plants & Perennials